TheFeministSoftwareFoundation/C-plus-Equality/README.md

 Data types
 ==========

+* Primitive variable types are not defined on declaration.
+Instead, the variable is free to choose its own type when it is utilized.
+This preserves the variable's right to self-identify as any datatype it feels that it is.
+* Variables self-declaring as pointers are known as "otherkin".
+A pointer to an array is an "arraykin".
 * **Constants are not allowed**, as the idea of a lack of identity fluidity is problematic.
 Additionally, if one constant were larger than another, that would privilege the larger one over the smaller one.
 As such, any numeric value is a variable, and is required to take on at least 2 values over the course of the program, or the interpreter will throw a **Trigger Warning**.
 * The only constants are the amount of privilege lobbyings are share()d with.
 These are all real values greater than 0, the only exception is the value of WHITE_HETEROSEXUAL_CISGENDER_MALE_PRIVILEGE which is set to infinity.